Die Schnellboot-Seite

 "S 208" leaving Rønne/Bornholm - Picture: Bornholm Museum Collection Erik Pedersen

-The picking-up of returning agents and of "Moles" which had to leave the SU, was always carried out making use of the zodiac.
-At the same time the orders were to record and to reconnoitre soviet radar- and communication-sites with equipment especially built in for this purpose.
-The boats were fitted with additional 12m high masts which could be erected and were equipped with antennas and american electronic support means.
+The picking-up of agents returning and of "Moles" which had to leave the SU, was always carried out making use of the zodiac.
+At the same time the orders were to record and to reconnoitre soviet radar- and communication-sites with equipment especially installed for this purpose.
+The boats were fitted with additional 12m high masts which could be erected at sea and were equipped with antennas and american electronic support means.

 Erection of additional Antennas on "S 208" for electronic recconnaissancer - Picture: Archives S. Hess